 edit Common diseases

-Diseases occur in abdomen or stomach mainly due to wrong food habits.
-Too much smoking or drinking can even cause cancer.
-Diarrhea, Constipation, Abdominal swelling, Gastroparesis are few very common problems related with the Abdomen.
-Some Stomach ailments are stomach pain, peptic ulcer, gastroparesis etc.
+Diseases occur in the abdomen or stomach for a variety of reasons.
+Too much smoking or drinking can cause stomach problems and even lead to cancer.
+Diarrhea, constipation, abdominal swelling, and gastroparesis are a few common problems related to the abdomen.
+Some Stomach ailments are stomach pain, peptic ulcer, gastroparesis, and GERD.